OpenVPN/openvpn3-linux/docs/openvpn3-autoload.md

 re-established during re-connections or restarts of the VPN tunnel.
 If set to true, the tunnel interface is preserved during such events.
 This setting may not be supported on all platforms.

+#### tunnel: dco
+Boolean flag enabling the Data Channel Offload (DCO).
+This moves the encryption and decryption of packets sent to the VPN tunnel to be processed in kernel space instead of being transported to user space before being sent to the remote side or put on the local tunnel interface.

+**PLEASE NOTE!** Data Channel Offload is only available on Linux and requires a specific DCO kernel module to be loaded to be functional.
+Without this kernel module the configuration will not start properly if `dco` is enabled.

 #### tunnel: dns-fallback
 This makes the VPN client to configure an additional fallback DNS